Vyral/brett-jennings/_posts/2020-12-22-our-interview-with-homelights-mackenzie-buchholz.md

 {% include youtube.html %}

 Working from home is a trend that surged in 2020 due to the pandemic, and consequently, many people are now seeking more space in their homes.
 A survey from Forbes magazine indicated that 60% of American workers would prefer to work from home if their employer would allow them to do so permanently.
-Not only that, but the number of people who are moving is increasing at just about every price point in every market across the country.&nbsp;
+The number of people who are moving is increasing at just about every price point in every market across the country.&nbsp;

-I had the good fortune of catching up with Mackenzie Buchholz from HomeLight, Inc. to talk about this work-from-home trend, the challenges that homebuyers and sellers face in this COVID environment, and how companies like HomeLight are making moving simpler.
+I had the good fortune of catching up with Mackenzie Buchholz from HomeLight, Inc. to talk about this work-from-home trend, the challenges that homebuyers and sellers face in this COVID environment and how companies like HomeLight are making moving simpler.

 **Feel free to listen to our conversation in the video above, or use the timestamps below to navigate the discussion at your leisure:**